epequeno/pequeno.in/draft-EX236.md

 * [Monitor Red Hat Storage Server workloads](#obj14)
 * [Perform management tasks](#obj15)

-# Introduction <a name="intro">#</a>
+# Introduction <a name="intro"></a>

-Ok, I've made my coffee, cleaned my work area, have my CentOS 7 VM fired up and ready to go; Let's take a look at the objectives.
-Hmm, CentOS 7 doesn't come with Red Hat Storage Server... great.
-There is however, a [solution][1] suggested by the GlusterFS team themselves: use the community version of glusterfs-server.
-They provide a link to the main download site for GlusterFS but since I am using CentOS it will be easier to use the repo.
+This exam covers the subject of the Red Hat Storage Server product which is the comercially supported solution that Red Hat offers.
+If you want to study for this exam without having to purchase a support licence there is a [solution][1] suggested by the GlusterFS team themselves: use the community version of glusterfs-server.

+The Gluster team provide a link to the main download site for GlusterFS but since I am using CentOS it will be easier to use the repo with yum.
 It wasn't obvious to me at first but there is a repo available for CentOS 7 buried a few levels deep:

     http://download.gluster.org/pub/gluster/glusterfs/LATEST/CentOS/glusterfs-epel.repo

+This document is organized by objective as they are given by Red Hat.
+It is better to use this as a reference for each objective rather than a walkthrough.
+For example, the objective to create bricks comes **after** the objective to configure a storage pool.
+Normally you would create the bricks before adding them to a pool.

-####  A quick note on terminology
+###  A quick note on terminology
 A Gluser cluser is a group or "**pool**" of servers or "**nodes**" which are made of several shared filesystems or "**bricks**."
+A group of bricks make a "**volume**".
 A "**client**" is any device which accesses the resources available through the pools.
 More details can be found in the [common setup criteria][3].

-# Deploy to physical and virtual hardware <a name="obj1">#</a>
+# Deploy to physical and virtual hardware <a name="obj1"></a>
 The first objective is: "_Deploy the Red Hat Storage Server appliance on both physical and virtual hardware and work with existing Red Hat Storage Server appliances._"

 I'm not actually sure what they mean by "deploy."
 For now I'm going to assume that they mean "install" so I'll describe installing the glusterfs-server on a node.